asefatesfay/system-design-architecture/system-design-topics/67-nordstrom-platform-story.md

 **What the platform owns (our team):**

 ```
-Server-side rendering (SSR):
+Server-side rendering (SSR) — Node.js replacing .NET:
-  The platform renders the full page server-side before sending to the browser.
+  The platform uses React SSR in Node.js (no more .NET layer).
-  Navigation, team content, and shared components are all rendered in one
+  All components—navigation, team content, shared components—render in a
-  process — no cross-server round trips.
+  single Node.js process.
+No cross-server round trips.
+Teams now own their
+  full rendering pipeline end-to-end since it's all JavaScript/React.

+Code splitting and lazy loading:
+  Using @loadable/component and @loadable/server for dynamic imports.
+  Each team's application code is split into separate bundles.
+  Only the code needed for the current page is loaded initially.
+  When a user navigates from Search to Product page, the Product bundle
+  loads on-demand rather than being in the initial page load.
+  This keeps initial bundle sizes small while supporting the full site.

 Routing:
   URL routing is defined in the platform.
 A team registers their routes
   in configuration; the platform handles the actual routing logic.
   Teams don't manage their own routing infrastructure.

-Soft navigation (client-side routing):
+Soft navigation (client-side routing with code splitting):
   After the initial SSR load, navigation between pages happens client-side
   without full page reloads.
 The platform handles this for all teams —
   a user going from Search results to a Product page transitions instantly
-  without a full SSR round-trip.
+  without a full SSR round-trip, dynamically loading only the needed code.

 Shared tooling:
   Build configuration, TypeScript setup, linting, testing infrastructure.
   Each team gets these for free by being in the monorepo.

 DevOps / deployment pipeline:
+  Kubernetes-hosted Docker containers replace individual EC2 instances.
+  Platform handles horizontal scaling, health checks, rolling deployments.
+  Teams deploy by merging a PR—the platform builds the Docker image,
-  Teams own their application code; the platform handles the build and
+  pushes to the registry, and Kubernetes handles the rollout.
-  deployment.
-A team deploys by merging a PR — they don't manage servers,
-  containers, or CDN configuration.
+  Zero-downtime deployments via Kubernetes rolling updates.

 Performance infrastructure:
   Code splitting, lazy loading, cache headers, CDN configuration.